+In addition to economic conditions, political conditions are contributing to market uncertainty which may further negatively impact our business and results of operations.
 In February 2022, conflict escalated between Russia and Ukraine.
 In response, the U.S., the U.K., and the European Union governments, among others, imposed financial and economic sanctions targeting Russia that, among other things, restrict transactions with Russian entities and individuals and trade and financing to, from, or in Russia and certain regions of Ukraine.
-Although we do not conduct any business, and have not originated any loans secured by assets, in Russia or Ukraine, the conflict may cause continued volatility in the capital markets, other adverse economic impacts due to additional sanctions, embargoes, regional instability and geopolitical shifts, and increased commodities prices and supply chain disruptions, any of which may negatively impact the business or operations of our borrowers and tenants and our business and results of operations.
+Although we do not conduct any business, and have not originated any loans secured by assets, in Russia or Ukraine, the ongoing conflict may cause continued volatility in the capital markets, other adverse economic impacts due to additional sanctions, embargoes, regional instability and geopolitical shifts, and increased cost of goods and supply chain disruptions, any of which may negatively impact the business or operations of our borrowers and tenants and our business and results of operations.